Hey, y'all! I'm Cris.

 Step Six:

-Next, sew another seam closer to the folded edge.
+Next, sew another seam on your sewing machine closer to the folded edge.

 This will create a nice double seam that matches those generally found on onesies.